 Do your GPU’s Fan’s Bearings Need to Be Oiled?

-If your graphics card is aging, and the fans are no longer spinning, you may be able to get extra life out of them by re-oiling the bearings on the fans.
-To clean the CPU fan, remove your graphics card(s) if you haven’t already.
+If your graphics card is aging and the fans are no longer spinning, you may be able to get extra life out of them by re-oiling the bearings on the fans.
+Remove your graphics card(s) if you haven’t already cleaned the CPU fan.

-Remove the fan and stickers, add a few drops of 3-in-1 household oil, and wipe away any excess oil with a paper towel and cloth.
+Remove the fan and stickers, add a few drops of 3-in-1 household oil, and wipe away any extra oil with a paper towel and fabric.